 Some individuals who do not qualify for a Chapter 7 bankruptcy while married may qualify for a Chapter 7 bankruptcy after they are divorced.
 Also, a Chapter 13 bankruptcy may be more attractive after a divorce rather than before.
 The important thing to remember about filing for bankruptcy after a divorce is that debts arising out of the divorce (attorneys’ fees, child support, alimony, etc.) cannot be discharged in the bankruptcy.
 Furthermore, the allocation of debts between spouses creates new obligations on those debts and prevents them from being discharged unless both spouses file for bankruptcy.
 For these reasons, anyone considering a bankruptcy and a divorce will want to talk to experienced attorneys for each issue.
 Finding a firm with attorneys who specialize in both can help alleviate some of the stress involved in approaching each of these options because the attorneys will be able to work together to figure out which option is best for you.

 Tyler A. Moore is an associate at Daniels & Taylor PC, a law firm in Georgia.
-Serving the Gwinnett and Walton County areas, the attorneys at Daniels & Taylor offer full-service, sensitive and sophisticated legal representation based on values of professionalism, integrity and ethics in the practice of family law.
-Visit their firm website and profile.
+Serving the Gwinnett and Walton County areas, the attorneys at Daniels & Taylor offer full-service, sensitive and sophisticated legal representation based on values of professionalism, integrity, and ethics in the practice of family law.